 Lighting Considerations

-After mapping out the area, and design layout, one should consider the lighting.
-There are a lot of lighting alternatives available.
-A glass window, a ceiling light, or even a table lamp could be used for lighting.
+After mapping out the area and design layout, you should next consider the lighting.
+A glass window, a ceiling light, or even a table lamp could be used for lighting over a dining table in a breakfast nook.

-A breakfast nook could be placed beneath ceiling lights, or a whimsical chandelier could be installed just above the seat.
-The lighting fitting angle should preferably be between 30 and 36 inches just above the center of the table.
-There is nothing more frustrating than designing an ideal breakfast nook, and one doesn’t have sufficient light around it to read the paper.
+A breakfast nook set could be placed beneath ceiling lights, or a whimsical chandelier could be installed just above the seat.
+The lighting fitting angle should preferably be between 30 and 36 inches, just above the center of the dining table.

 Why Are Breakfast Nooks Gaining Popularity?